 Their tasks can vary, from combatants to cooks, spies, messengers and even sex slaves.
 Moreover, the use of children for acts of terror, including as suicide bombers, has emerged as a phenomenon of modern warfare.
 Each year, the UN receives reports of children as young as 8 or 9 years old associated with armed groups.

-No matter their role, child soldiers are exposed to acute levels of violence – as witnesses, direct victims and as forced participants.
+No matter their role, child associated with parties to conflict are exposed to acute levels of violence – as witnesses, direct victims and as forced participants.
 Some are injured and have to live with disabilities for the rest of their lives.

 Girls are also recruited and used by armed forces and groups.
 They have vulnerabilities unique to their gender and place in society and suffer specific consequences including, but not limited to, rape and sexual violence, pregnancy and pregnancy-related complications, stigma and rejection by families and communities.